gitlabhq/gitlab-shell/README.md

 allowed to push to this protected branch").
 These hooks also trigger events in GitLab (e.g. to start a CI pipeline after a push).
 In GitLab's current architecture (Q4 2018) these hooks belong to Gitaly more than gitlab-shell.
-We [intend to move them to the Gitaly repository](https://gitlab.com/gitlab-org/gitaly/issues/1226).
+We [are moving them to the Gitaly repository](https://gitlab.com/gitlab-org/gitaly/issues/1226).

 ## Code status